bartvanhalder/owlin-apidocs/README.md

 ======================

 ### URL Scheme
-The Owlin request url of the Owlin API is constructed as follows,
+The request url of the Owlin API is constructed as follows,

 #### Input / Sending data:
-Both GET an POST are supported for the same type of requests.
+Both GET and POST are supported for the same type of requests.
 However, whenever an extra-parameter is longer than 1024 bytes, you should use POST headers.

 ##### For GET requests with e.g. 2 parameters:
 ``https://newsroom.owlin.com/api/v1/method/value?extra-parameter_1=extra-value_2&extra-parameter_2=extra-value_2``